-The fixed remuneration is a specific amount owed to a member of the Management Board and is specified in the respective management agreement.
+The fixed remuneration is a specific amount owed to a member of the Managing Board and is specified in the respective management agreement.
 This amount is the annual gross salary and is paid in instalments.
-The fixed remuneration must be of a sufficient amount to prevent that a member of the Management Board predominantly depends on the variable remuneration.
-The fixed remuneration of the members of the Management Board who are active on 31 December 2019 will be adjusted on an annual basis in proportion to the salary of the other employees of the Company.
-The remuneration of the members of the Management Board appointed as of 1 January 2020 is not subject to such automatic adjustment.
+The fixed remuneration must be of a sufficient amount to prevent a member of the Managing Board from predominantly depending on the variable remuneration.
+The fixed remuneration of the members of the Managing Board who were active on 31 December 2019 will be adjusted on an annual basis in proportion to the salary of the employees of the Company.
+The remuneration of the members of the Managing Board appointed as from 1 January 2020 is not subject to such automatic adjustment.